Jeiwan/jeiwan.github.io/content/posts/uniswap-v3-development-book-is-out.md

 1. its developers managed to find a simple and elegant solution (basically, the `x * y = k` equation);
 1. it kicked off, gained traction, and became a reference DEX implementation that gave birth to endless clones.

-While many smart contract developers are fond of Uniswap V2 due to its simplicity and elegancy, Uniswap V3 is seemed like a bloated project with complex functionality.
+While many smart contract developers are fond of Uniswap V2 due to its simplicity and elegance, Uniswap V3 is seemed like a bloated project with complex functionality.
 This is not true!
 And you'll see this 😁

 Uniswap V3 is definitely the next step of smart contracts development.
 While its business logic is entirely based on Uniswap